-The comprehensive and robust analysis for available fuel subsidy options will be captured in a paper on oil market deregulation, impact on oil pricing and subsidies and their costs and benefits for Bangladesh.
+The comprehensive and robust analysis for available fuel subsidy options is captured in a paper on oil market deregulation, impact on oil pricing and subsidies and their costs and benefits for Bangladesh.

-Two policy workshops and one dialogue will be organized with key stakeholders in Dhaka, Bangladesh, including policy makers, technical experts, private sector companies and development partners, to present the evidence base and to initiate a national discussion on fuel subsidy reforms.
+Two policy workshops and one dialogue were organised with key stakeholders in Dhaka, Bangladesh, including policy makers, technical experts, private sector companies and development partners, to present the evidence base and to initiate a national discussion on fuel subsidy reforms using this consolidated report.